appdev-lessons/getting-started-with-scaffolds/content.md

 get("/movies", { :controller => "movies", :action => "index" })
 ```

-is good, because our path doesn't say `read movie`, or something like that, it just says `movie`, which is the resource (a.k.a. table in our database) we want to read from. `get` tells us our intention.
+is good, because our path doesn't say `read_movie`, or something like that, it just says `movie`, which is the resource (the table in our database) we want to read from. `get` tells us our intention.

-This is a topic that you may have heard of.
-You might have come across this acronym called REST or REST API or [RESTful API](https://restfulapi.net/resource-naming/).

-That term is kind of squishy these days.
-What it means is: If your routes are RESTful, then they're adhering to the naming convention that most other web developers use.
+This is a topic called REST or REST API or [RESTful API](https://restfulapi.net/resource-naming/): if your routes are RESTful, then they're adhering to the naming convention that most other web developers use.

 That means, *we don't use which CRUD function is being performed in the URL itself, rather the request method should be used to indicate which CRUD function is happening.*